Instantly Turbocharge Your Job Search and Leave Your Superstar Competitors in the Dust!

 This strategy calls for the following:

 - Provide them with an opportunity to schedule an On-Demand videoconference with you regardless of time zone or location.
 Let them know there is no need to go back and forth with respect to scheduling the interview or meeting date and time; and that the time and date they select will automatically be confirmed and the videoconference details will be sent to them almost instantly along with a meeting reminder up to 10 minutes before the meeting time.
-(If you don't know how to do that, join me on the Virtual Organization Recruiter community on Google+ and I'll show you how.)
+(If you don't know how to do that, set up a FREE account at Cisco WebEx order to experiment a bit with friends and colleagues.)

 What are the advantages of such a bold and pro-active move?

 First and foremost, assuming that all things are equal (meaning you are really an Awesome Candidate that this employer just cannot afford to filter out right off the bat), you have basically differentiated yourself in a positive way from all the other candidates out there.
 Some candidates brag about how they "think out-of-the-box" but, in your case, you would actually be "acting out-of-the-box."

 Second, now you are no longer one out of many desperate candidates chasing One Awesome Opportunity with One Employer.
 You are now One Awesome Candidate under consideration by Hundreds of Employers for Hundreds of Awesome Opportunities.

 Third, there are a lot of good and practical reasons why an employer will not consider non-local candidates or what they call "remote workers, teleworkers, work-at-home personnel, home office-based workers, virtual workers, or flexible workers" and I happen to be in 1000% agreement with these employers.
 For myself as well as for many other employers out there, that brings to mind "nightmarish events" that no employer should ever willingly subject itself to.